Hurricane Willa: Aftermath

 The Marine Plan was activated in Sinaloa and Nayarit, resulting in the dispatch of 1,800 soldiers, 163 vehicles, 8 aircraft, 15 surface units, 6 ships, and 3 mobile kitchens.
 The Mexican Red Cross sent 48,502 US tons (44,000 metric tons) of supplies to Nayarit and Sinaloa; the aid delivered to Nayarit pantries consisted of 19,842 US tons (18,000 metric tons), including a thousand hygiene kits.
 Approximately 28,660 US tons (26,000 metric tons) of goods were sent to Sinaloa pantries.
 Additionally, collection centers were opened in Sinaloa, Nayarit, Jalisco, and Guanajuato.
 Around 178 people were evacuated from Cristo Rey and El Rosario in Escuinapa.
 Soldiers distributed 500 food portions using a mobile kitchen in the Nayarit municipality of Tecuala.
 The Tuxpan municipal government provided 1,400 US tons (1,270 metric tons) of food, water, supplies, clothing, and medicine to affected individuals.
 Officials in Nayarit sent 76 vehicles with medical supplies to reach the most affected residents in northern Nayarit.
 The Jalisco State Civil Fire and Protection Unit used aquatic vehicles to transport supplies to the Tuxpan Municipality and assess damage in Nayarit.
-For one week, officials made Mexican Federal Highway 15D – a toll road – free of charge, and instead collected more than MX$1.1 million (US$57,000) in donations for the residents left homeless by the hurricane.
+For one week, officials made Federal Highway 15D – a toll road – free of charge, and instead collected more than Mex$1.1 million (US$57,000) in donations for the residents left homeless by the hurricane.
 The office of the Attorney General of the Republic sent 12.1 US tons (11 metric tons) of food as well as four doctors and 500 kg of medicine to Sinaloa and Nayarit.
 Save the Children sent 800 hygiene kits to children in Nayarit.
 They also were operating 17 dining facilities for nearly 3,000 children, but were forced to close four located in Isla del Bosque, Escuinapa, and Teacapán due to power outages.

 Petróleos Mexicanos reported gasoline shortages in the state of Guanajuato following Hurricane Willa.
-The shortages were blamed on infrastructural damage and an increase in gasoline theft caused by Willa.
+The shortages were blamed on infrastructural damage and an increase in fuel theft caused by Willa.
 The unloading of fuel was not possible in some ports.
 Additionally, gasoline pipelines had to be shut down due to theft; the Tula-Salamanca section was closed for repairs as a result of damage left by thieves.

 Sinaloa Governor Quirino Ordaz Coppel declared a state of emergency for seven municipalities.
-Diego Maradona, then coach of the Dorados de Sinaloa, hosted a charity dinner on November 5 to provide financial support for individuals affected by Willa and Tropical Depression Nineteen-E.
+Argentine footballer Diego Maradona, then coach of the Dorados de Sinaloa, hosted a charity dinner on November 5 to provide financial support for individuals affected by Willa and Tropical Depression Nineteen-E.